-The Test Run operating mode additionally offers the following views:
+The Test run mode of operation also offers the following views:

 Soft keys Function

 VIEWS Volume view

-VIEWS Volume view and tool paths
+VIEUS Volume view and tool paths

 VIEWS Tool paths

-The Test run operating mode additionally offers the following functions:
+The Test run mode of operation also offers the following functions:

 Soft keys Function BLANK FRAME OFF ON Show workpiece blank frame WORKPIECE EDGES OFF ON Highlight workpiece edges on 3-D model WORKPIECE TRANSPAR.
-OFF ON Show a transparent workpiece MARK END POINT OFF ON Show the end points of the tool paths BLOCK NUMBERS OFF ON Show the block numbers of the tool paths WORKPIECE GRAY-SCALE COLORS Show the workpiece in color Note that the range of functions depends on the model quality selected.
-You can select the model quality in the MOD function Graphic settings . ⇒ By showing the tool paths you can depict the programmed paths of the TNC in three dimensions.
-A powerful zoom function is available for recognizing the details quickly.
-You can use the tool paths display to inspect programs created externally for irregularities before machining.
-This can help you to avoid undesirable machining marks on the workpiece.
-If points were output wrongly by the the postprocesssor, machining marks may arise.
-The TNC shows traverse movements in rapid traverse in red.
+OFF ON Show a transparent workpiece MARK END POINT OFF ON Show the end points of the tool paths BLOCK NUMBERS OFF ON Show the block numbers of the tool paths WORKPIECE GRAY-SCALE COLORS Show the workpiece in color RESET THE VOLUME MODEL Reset the volume model RESET TOOL PATHS Reset the tool paths FMAX PATHS DISPLAY HIDE Display the rapid traverse movements MEASURING Activate measuring OFF ON If measuring is activated, the control shows the corresponding coordinates in close proximity if you position the mouse cursor on the 3-D graphics of the workpiece.
+Note that the range of functions depends on the model quality selected.
+You can select the model quality in the MOD function Graphic settings